 “We wanted both authentic Mexican music and original songs,” continues the director.
 “We encouraged the team to be true to traditional Mexican music, but gave them the freedom to make embrace new sounds.” ~ Disney/Pixar

-We all know that music can make a movie for us.
+Music has a way of making or breaking a movie for us.
 It is the glue that holds our emotions during a film.
-Whether it’s the scary movie in a horrror film or the upbeat tempo of our favorite comedy; music speaks to our souls.
+Whether it’s the scary movie in a horror film or the upbeat tempo of our favorite comedy; music speaks to our souls.
 The music of COCO has an enormous influence over the story as well as our emotional connection to the film itself.
-Although it’s not a musical, you can definitely relive the movie just by listening to the soundtrack and letting the music guide you through the story.
+Although it’s not a musical, you can definitely relive the movie just by listening to the soundtrack.
+Just let the music guide you through the story.

 “Coco” features an original score from composer Michael Giacchino, who wrote the Oscar®-winning score for Disney•Pixar’s 2009 film “Up.”
 “Our main goal is for the audience to walk away from the film feeling like they visited Santa Cecilia and spent time in the Land of the Dead,” says Tom MacDougall, executive vice president of music at Disney.
 “If we can give them an authentic musical experience, it will help them make a lasting connection to the film.”